Bias Reporting Process and FAQs

 In some cases, you may be able to interrupt bias as it is happening by speaking up for yourself or another person.
 However, when bias is threatening or ongoing, you may wish to report the incident to protect yourself and others.

 Yes.
 Anonymous reports may limit the University’s ability to fully address a situation but are possible.
-If you are concerned about sharing your contact information, you can submit a report anonymously, which can help track patterns of bias occurring on campus.
+If you are concerned about sharing your contact information, you can submit a report anonymously, which can help the University track patterns of bias occurring on campus.

-The Bias Incidents Resource Team, CSSI, and EOAA are not confidential resources.
 If you would like to speak to a confidential resource, below is a list of confidential resources for Columbia students.

 Confidential Resources